DPDIT/DPDTV/README.md

 # DPDTV

-DPDTV is a system that enables dynamic display of images and videos in a slideshow format.
-Perfect for media displays and information screens across departments.
+DPDTV is a modern web-based system for managing and displaying media content across departments.
+It provides a streamlined interface for organizing and displaying images in a structured, year-based folder system.

 ## 🌟 Features